- What's New

 |Pleasant are our thoughts, by being positive we create a positive, loving community;|

 |We are humble, we need never feel insecure;|

 |With patience and perseverance we keep moving forward.|

 These are traits of character that express the charm, warmth and sincerity of Hawaii's people.
 It is the working philosophy of native Hawaiians and is presented as a gift to the people of Hawaii.

-symbolize Kalani's goal to move slowly forward with peace and compassion, while having a clear overview of what is necessary to prosper while providing abundant nature-culture-wellness educational experiences.
+The Iʻo and Honu symbolize Kalani's goal to move slowly forward with peace and compassion, while having a clear overview of what is necessary to prosper.

-Depicted are Hawaiian three chakra elements, which when in agreement, lead to pono (fair, correct) decisions of benefit to self, community, and home (local and global):
+Through these ʻaumakua (guiding spirits) we are in touch with four Hawaiian connection points, which, when in agreement, lead to pono (fair, correct) decisions of benefit to self, community, our local and global homes:

+Support us with a Donation!
 To support Kalani's mission with a contribution, call (800) 800-6886 or click the button below.
-Kalani Honua is a non-profit, 501c(3) organization and your contributions are tax-deductible.
-And secure!
+Your contributions are tax-deductible - and secure!

 Click here to review the LUC applications and see example Kalani letters of support from Hawai`i Leaders in the arts, agriculture, and more.